voedger/voedger/pkg/istorage/amazondb/README.md

 ## KeySpace

 AWS DynamoDB does not have a concept of KeySpace.
-Keyspaces are emulated using table with names `<keyspaceName>.values`
+Keyspaces are emulated using tables with names `<keyspaceName>.values`

 ## Notes